CASL/VERAview/README.md

     #CanopyUserBinDir=custom path/Canopy_64bit/User/bin

-to point to the property Canopy user folder.
+to point to the proper Canopy user folder.